samplchallenges/samplchallenges.github.io/README.md

 All references are pulled from the Mobley Group Zotero library using the tag `SAMPL-website`.
 The `ZOTERO_LIBRARY_ID` and `ZOTERO_API_KEY` are stored as secrets for this repository.

-The CI workflow pulls the "header text" the formatting, title, and text that will appear above the references list from a file called `_history/allreferences_header.md`. **To update this text, you will need to edit the text in `_history/allreferences_header.md` rather than `_history/02_allreferences.md` otherwise your changes will not persist the next time the CI workflow is run.** Upon running the CI workflow, the script `generate_references.py` pulls all references with the correct tag, and organizes in reverse chronological order.
+The CI workflow pulls the "header text" the formatting, title, and text that will appear above the references list from a file called `_history/allreferences_header.md`.
+  * **To update this text, you will need to edit the text in `_history/allreferences_header.md` rather than `_history/02_allreferences.md` otherwise your changes will not persist the next time the CI workflow is run.**
+  * When updating `_history/allreferences_header.md`, please leave the first line "##AllReferencesHeader" as is as this is stops this page from being displayed on the website.

+Upon running the CI workflow, the script `generate_references.py` pulls all references with the correct tag, and organizes in reverse chronological order.
 It then overwites `_history/02_allreferences.md` by adding the header text from `_history/allreferences_header.md` then the formatted references.
 Finally, it commits the changes to the repository.

 To test this locally you can run: `python generate_references.py --tag SAMPL-website --lib-id [group ID from Dr. Mobley] --api-key [api key for group from Dr. Mobley] --lib-type group --headerfile _history/02_allreferences.md --outfile _history/02_allreferences.md`